return to Natural Dog Health Remedies

 Visceral (splenic or cardiac)

-Visceral hemangiosarcoma most commonly occurs in the spleen and the right atrium of the heart.
-This type of hemangiosarcoma is locally invasive and highly metastatic.
-Many of the warning signs of visceral hemangiosarcoma are non-specific, for example, the dog may have:
+Visceral hemangiosarcoma most commonly occurs in the dog's spleen and the right atrium of the heart.
+The characteristics of this type of hemangiosarcoma is that it is locally invasive and prone to spread to other locations.

 • Signs of lethargy and weakness